porrey/max1704x/initialization/custom-wire.md

 # Custom Wire
 ## Description
 Performs a basic initialization of the library specifying the instance of Wire to use.
 On boards that support cutom instance of Wire, the custom instance can be passed into the library.
+This method will NOT call `begin()` on the Wire instance passed.

 ## Parameters
 `wire : TwoWire*`